 There were colorful sweet shops with inviting jalebis and fresh pakoras.
 You consume at your own risk of course.

-Things to know when you choose to stay in a tree house.
+Things to know when you choose to stay in Treehouse

-You are in the midst of jungle surrounded by trees.
+- You are in the midst of a jungle surrounded by trees.
 Be prepared to be in the company of monkeys, birds, reptiles & rodents.

-The tree house standing on fragile stilts sways when you move or when the wind is in its element.
+- The ones standing on fragile stilts sway when you move or when the wind is in its element.
 It feels like being on a slow-moving train.

-Keeping food within the tree house is an open invitation to the inhabitants of the jungle.
+- Keeping food within these premises is an open invitation to the inhabitants of the jungle.

 Thank you Pugdundee Safaris for a lovely experience.
-This being my almost first luxury tree house experience would always be special to me.
+This being my almost first such luxury experience in a national park, it would always be special to me.

-Recommend you to read following travel blogs on Indian national parks.
+Recommend you to read the following travel blogs on Indian National Parks.